 What made you want to pursue a career in healthcare?

 Health care is an expansive field that is always in demand.
 People will always have health complications and need a professional to solve the problem and ease their pain.
 It is a way to serve others and help them achieve their best quality of life.
 I have always been interested in wellness and the variety of careers available.

 What residence hall did you live in?
 Were you in a FIG (Freshman Interest Group)?

 I lived in the Bluford Hall and was in a FIG. The FIG was a great introduction to not only healthcare but also how to navigate the transition to college in general.

-What’s your favorite Mizzou club/organization?
+What has been your favorite Mizzou memory?

 My favorite Mizzou memory is football game weekends.
 All of Saturday is centered around the game and the whole community gets involved.
 Students sit on one side of the field and alumni sit across from us.
 The alumni side starts to chant, “M-I-Z!” and the student side responds with, “Z-O-U!”
 We do this a couple times until the whole stadium is yelling.
 I get chills every time!